Brothers in Arms (album): Recording

+Initial recording sessions (and departure of Hal Lindes)

 Brothers in Arms was recorded at the now-abandoned AIR Studios in Montserrat (pictured in 2013), frequented by many famous artists and bands in the late 1970s and 1980s.

-The initial sessions for Brothers in Arms were recorded from November 1984 to February 1985 at AIR Studios on the island of Montserrat, a British overseas territory in the Caribbean.
-Before arriving at Montserrat, Knopfler had written all the songs and rehearsed them with the band.
-The studio lineup was Knopfler (vocals, guitar), John Illsley (bass, backing vocals), Hal Lindes (guitar), Alan Clark (piano, organ), Terry Williams (drums) and new member Guy Fletcher (synthesisers, backing vocals).
-Lindes left the band early on in the sessions, and was replaced in December 1984 by Jack Sonni, a New York guitarist and longstanding friend of Knopfler.
-(Sonni's only eventual contribution to the album was the guitar synthesiser on "The Man's Too Strong", with all the other guitar parts played by Knopfler).
+The initial recording sessions for Brothers in Arms took place between 2 November and 21 December 1984 at AIR Studios on the island of Montserrat, a British overseas territory in the Caribbean.
+Before arriving at Montserrat, Knopfler had written all the songs and rehearsed them with the band; which, at the time of recording, was himself (vocals, guitar), John Illsley (bass, backing vocals), Hal Lindes (guitar), Alan Clark (piano, organ), Terry Williams (drums) and new member Guy Fletcher (synthesisers, backing vocals).

 The studio itself was small, with a 20 × 25 ft recording space that offered virtually no isolation.
 "It was a good-sounding studio," Dorfsman later recalled, "but the main room itself was nothing to write home about.
 The sound of that studio was the desk," referring to the Neve 8078 board.
 Knopfler and Dorfsman utilised the main studio's limited space to best effect, placing the drum kit in the far left corner, facing the control room.
 They placed the piano in a tight booth in the far right corner, miked with AKG C414s.
 The Hammond B3 was placed nearby, with its Leslie speaker either wedged into the soundproof entryway to the control room or even set up outdoors.
 Illsley's bass amplifier was recorded inside a small vocal booth with a Neumann FET 47 and a DI unit.
 Knopfler's amplifiers were miked with 57s, 451s, and Neumann U67s.
 Fletcher's synths were placed in the control room.

 Brothers in Arms was one of the first albums recorded on a Sony 24-track digital tape machine.
 The decision to move to digital recording came from Knopfler's constant striving for better sound quality.
 "One of the things that I totally respected about him," Dorfsman observed, "was his interest in technology as a means of improving his music.
 He was always willing to spend on high-quality equipment."
 However, they encountered a defective batch of recording tape at AIR Studios, which would result in the loss of part or all of three album tracks.